kensho-technologies/graphql-compiler/README.rst

-The macro registry is where the definitions of all currently defined macros are stored, together with the resulting GraphQL schema they form, as well as any associated metadata that the compiler's macro system may need to expand any macros encountered in a query.
+The macro registry is where the definitions of all currently defined macros are stored, together with the resulting GraphQL schema they form, as well as any associated metadata that the compiler's macro system may need in order to expand any macros encountered in a query.

 To create a macro registry object for a given GraphQL schema, use the :code:`create_macro_registry`
 function: